 Fixed point theory plays an essential role in various branches of mathematics.
 The knowledge of the existence of fixed points has relevant applications in many branches of analysis and topology.
 Besides, it has application to some areas of computer sciences such as computer graphics, image processing, mathematical morphology and so forth.
 It is very useful to find out a solution if an equation has any solution.
 Many mathematical problems, originating from various branches of mathematics can be equivalently formulated as fixed point problems meaning that one has to find a fixed point of some functions.
 In metric spaces, this theory begins with the Banach fixed point theorem (also known as the Banach contraction mapping principle) by Stefan Banach in 1922 2.
 It is an important tool for solution of some problems in mathematics and engineering.
 Up to now, there are many generalizations of Banach fixed point theorem have been established 12.
 In 1961, Michael Edelstein generalized that theorem on -chainable metric spaces 10, 12.

-Digital topology deals with the digital topological properties of digital images.
-It was first introduced by Resenfeld in 1979 17.
-To be specific, he developed the notion of digital continuity for studying and digital images in 1986 16.
+digital images in 1986 16.
 In 1994, Boxer 3, 4 expanded the digital versions of several notions such as digital continuous functions including homeomorphisms retractions and homotopies.
-Few years ago, the concept of digital continuity was extended into the study of digital images 13.
+Few years ago, the concept of digital continuity was extended into the study of

 The fixed point properties and fixed point theory for digital images were first given by Ege and Karaca 6 named as Lefschetz fixed point theorem.
 They developed some applications of the Lefschetz fixed point theorem and Nielsen fixed point theorem in digital images to count fixed points 7, 9.
 They also got some new results associating digital homotopy and fixed point theory 8.
 In 2015, they studied the Banach fixed point theorem for digital images 5.
 Han 12 refined and improved several notions of that paper such as digital versions of both Cauchy sequence and limit of a sequence in a digital metric spaces.
 Recently, approximate fixed points and the approximate fixed point property (AFPP) of digitally continuous functions are introduced 4.